cristhian891/direct-ferries-e2e/README.md

 - **Accessibility Checks:** Integrate accessibility assertions for specific components.
 - **Visual Regression:** Use Playwright’s screenshot comparison for UI changes.
 This is a way of doing visual testing for heavy UI pages.
 - **Error Handling:** Improve error messages and add retries for flaky steps.
 It is important to check API reponse time to validate waiting times after actions like clicking buttons or waiting for elements to displayed.
 - **Reusable Components:** Refactor common actions into utility functions.
 Login or common actions can be refactor in an external file to reuse functions and expand the framework.
-For exmaple adding a specif product to the cart with a series of product of specifications.
+For exmaple adding a specific product to the cart with a series of product specifications.
 - **Video recordings:** Playwright.conf.ts can be adjusted to add screen video recordings for each test execution so whenever there is failing test, the video can be played back to detect the issue.
+Also screenshots after failure can be added as well.
 - **Mobile Testing:** Enable and configure mobile browser projects.
 - **Integration with lighthouse:** Lighthouse can be used to test UI performance metrics like LCP, FCP or speedIndex.
 Improving this will improve SEO overall by positioning a website higher in the google rankings.